A Lotte Data – Minecraft Data Pack

 • Weaponsmith villagers may gift a heroic player iron ore or gold ore.

-• Piglins may barter Nether quartz ore.
+• Piglins may barter away Nether quartz ore.

 • Cakes drop themselves when broken rather than disappearing.
 The number of remaining slices is retained.